nhamil/evolution/README.md

 To train Pong with distributed computing, there are a few things you must do:

 1. Install this project on any machine that will be used.
-2. Setup port forwarding to workers can connect to the host machine.
+2. Setup port forwarding so workers can connect to the host machine.
 The default port is 4919.
 3. For each worker, run `python worker.py -t <num threads> -a <server address> -p <port>`.
 4. On the host system, run either distributed file (`pong_neat_distrib.py` or `pong_es_distrib.py`).